What is abnormal menstruation?

 - Use birth control pills or other contraceptive methods as directed.

-- Change your tampons or sanitary napkins approximately every 4 to 6 hours to avoid toxic shock syndrome and prevent infections.
+- Change your tampons or sanitary napkins approximately every four to six hours to avoid toxic shock syndrome and prevent infections.

 - See a doctor for regular check-ups.

-- The American Congress of Obstetricians and Gynecologists: Abnormal Uterine Bleeding
+- The American College of Obstetricians and Gynecologists.
+Abnormal Uterine Bleeding.
+Accessed 8/28/2019.